"Can Graduate Students do Army ROTC?"

 Making up the MIlitary Science 100 and 200 level courses

-Making up the prerequisite 100 and 200 level Army ROTC courses can be accomplished by attending the Leadership Training Course (LTC).
-LTC is a month long camp that takes place at Fort Knox, KY.
+Making up the prerequisite 100 and 200 level Army ROTC courses can be accomplished by attending the Cadet Initial Entry Training - Lateral Entry (CIET-LE).
+CIET-LE is a 40 day long camp that takes place at Fort Knox, KY.
 It is similar to Army Basic Training but with a greater focus on leadership and preparation for succeeding in the advanced phase of Army ROTC.
-Once a cadet has been through LTC they have satisfied all the training requirements to begin the third year of Army ROTC.
+Once a cadet has been through CIET-LE they have satisfied all the training requirements to begin the third year of Army ROTC.

-The greatest challenge with getting a graduate student to LTC is identifying they need to attend LTC prior to the summer before they start graduate school.
+The greatest challenge with getting a graduate student to CIET-LE is identifying that they need to attend CIET-LE prior to the summer before they start graduate school.
+It is important that a prospective graduate student begins working with CWU Army ROTC well before the summer prior to starting graduate school.

 Individuals who have been to basic training for the Army, Navy, Marines and Air Force have also satisfied the 100 and 200 level class requirements and can immediately start the third year of Army ROTC.

 Two year scholarships are available for graduate students!
-Students can apply for these scholarships prior to attending LTC by contacting the Scholarship and Enrollment Manger at 509-963-3520.
+Students can apply for these scholarships prior to attending CIET-LE by contacting the Scholarship and Enrollment Manger at 509-963-3520.

 "Do I have to go on Active Duty?"

-Just like all cadets who go through Army ROTC.
+Just like all cadets who go through all four years of Army ROTC.
 Graduate students can choose to compete for active duty or volunteer to go into the National Guard or Army Reserve.
-Special scholarships are available that will lock students into National Guard or Army Reserve service
+Special scholarships are available that will lock students into National Guard or Army Reserve service if they so desire.

 As with all other students we are hoping to bring into our program and make officers we are looking at three sets of qualities: Scholar, Athlete and Leader.
 For graduate students we like to see individuals who completed there undergraduate degree with a 3.0 GPA or higher.
 We also like to see individuals who have kept in good physical shape and show leadership potential.